 To Cook the Lobster Tails:

-- Bring a pot of salted water to a medium boil (should be a chill boil, nothing too aggressive).
-Drop the lobster tails into the water and cook for about 1 minute, until they mostly turn opaque.
-They will be undercooked, but no biggie, they’ll cook more in the pasta.
-Run them under cold water.
+- Prep an ice bath: a bowl of water with a few handfuls of ice.
+Bring a pot of salted water to a medium boil (should be a chill boil, nothing too aggressive).
+Drop the lobster tails into the water and cook for about 2-3 minutes, until they mostly turn opaque.
+Plunge them into the ice water.

 - Using kitchen scissors, cut the shell on both sides.
 Pull out the lobster meat and chop it up into bite-size pieces.